-The Patterns of Care/Quality of Care (POC) initiative has three inter-related goals:
+The Patterns of Care (POC) initiative has three inter-related goals, which are to:

-- evaluate the dissemination of state-of-the-art cancer therapy into community practice;
+- Evaluate the dissemination of state-of-the-art cancer therapy and diagnostics into community oncology practice,

 POC studies began in 1987 with SEER cases serving as controls for a study that examined the provision of state-of-the-art therapy in Community Clinical Oncology Program hospitals.
 In 1990, the number of cases included in the POC initiative was increased substantially to obtain more stable estimates of community practice in a population-based sample of cases.

 POC data are collected under a Congressional Mandate to NCI (Public Law 100-607, Sec.
 413 (a)(2)(C) adopted November 4, 1988), and the project is coordinated jointly by the Division of Cancer Control and Population Sciences and the Division of Cancer Treatment and Diagnosis.

 Uses of POC/QOC data

 Cancer is increasingly diagnosed and treated in the outpatient setting.
 POC studies provide important information on the receipt of cancer therapies that are not well documented in hospital records (Ex. hormonal therapy, immunotherapy, and chemotherapy).

 Data gathered through the POC studies are used in many ways.

 - POC data help investigators examine disparities in receipt of cancer therapies, diagnostic tests, and biomarkers by age, race/ethnicity, and residential urbanicity/rurality.